 As we all saw 2020 was a record hurricane season having to delve into the Greek alphabet in search of more names.
 The season started off fast with hurricanes pelting the Gulf Coast of North America with a record 3 named storms and 4 hurricanes.
 We knew we were in trouble when we had almost ten weeks left of the season and it was time to pull out the Greek alphabet starting with ALPHA (Sept 18th).

 The 2019 hurricane season had many hurricanes develop and fortunately they tended to stay north and east of the Caribbean leaving many of the islands untouched after an intense 2018 Hurricane Season.
 Unfortunately Puerto Rico and The Bahamas didn’t escape without damage during 2019.
 I mention these two previous years because Cozumel has been relatively untouched since 2005 and the passing of Super Hurricane Wilma.
 Complacency had begun to creep in as Cozumel had been left largely unscathed for the last 15 years.
 2020 was a wake-up call for all of us, reminding us that global warming is a reality and none of us are exempt from the effects of Climate Change.

 Our Reef Restoration projects for the most part were able to hold tight for the onslaught of storms that slammed Cozumel from Mid-September into early October.
-Our Minecraft program was most affected, we have lost 3 of the structures.
-Our camera and the wire mesh that surrounded the structures have been relocated and consolidated into one area that has allowed us to create a much more stable platform for our Coral transplanting.
+Our Minecraft program was most affected, we have lost 3 of the structures ghost writer.
+Our camera and the wire mesh that surrounded the structures have been relocated and consolidated into one area that has allowed us to create a much more stable platform for our Coral transplanting ghostwriter wien.
 All of our platforms and reef balls remained in place and were unaffected by the surge and wave action.
 Thanks to great work by our team of volunteers and biologists we weathered the storm this time.